Answer Carequality requests without the Redox responder

 Validate your system

-1. Talk to a Redoxer to get the Postman collection and staging environment so that you can send test requests to validate your system.
-When you test, you're essentially acting as an external Carequality participant querying yourself.
-You're free to validate in production too, but it's not required since you already have the data.
+1. Talk to your Technical Account Manager to get the Postman collection and staging environment so you can send test requests to validate your system.
+When you test, you’re essentially acting as an external Carequality participant querying yourself.
+You’re free to validate in production too, but it’s not required since you already have the data.

 2. Send a ClinicalSummary.DocumentQuery with the network patient ID for a test patient to the Redox gateway: 2.16.840.1.113883.3.6147.458.2.

-3. We resolve it to your local patient ID and forward the request to your configured endpoint.
+3. We resolve it to your local patient ID and forward the request to your configured destination.

-1. Confirm that you can respond with a list of all documents that you have available for the patient with no specific search parameters.
+1. You can respond with a list of all documents that you have available for the patient with no specific search parameters.

-2. Confirm that you can respond with a list of documents filtered down to a specific document type.
+2. You can respond with a list of documents filtered down to a specific document type.

-3. Confirm that you can respond with a list of documents filtered down to a specific visit date range.
+3. You can respond with a list of documents filtered down to a specific visit date range.
 Make sure that you can support both start/end dates, only start date, and only end date.

 4. Test whether you can respond for a patient that has no related documents.
 This helps you define how to handle the interim state between locating a patient and preparing a document.